 Things To Avoid When Cleaning Rust

-Whatever you do to remove rust, avoid using steel wool, steel brushes, or any cleaning containing fluorine, chlorine, bromine, or iodine (to name but a few elements in the chloride family).
+Whatever you do to remove rust, avoid needing steel wool, steel brushes, or any cleaning containing fluorine, chlorine, bromine, or iodine (to name but a few elements in the chloride family).
 Remember that chlorides are so abrasive that they will scratch the “stainless” surface, making it prone to corrosion.
-Furthermore, stronger cleansers and cleaning pads, such as steel wool, can produce harmful scratches or, worse, leave a bothersome residue of particles that can lead to another unpleasant rust encounter.
+Furthermore, stronger cleaners and cleaning pads, such as steel wool, can produce harmful scratches or, worse, leave a bothersome residue of particles that can lead to another unpleasant rust encounter.

 Of course, to avoid rust in the future, it’s essential to keep moisture to a minimum around any stainless steel equipment.
-Refrigerators are especially vulnerable if you live near the ocean and breathe salty air—or if you share the kitchen with people who have tiny, eager fingers and pour liquids into the nooks and crannies of your fridge!
+Refrigerators are especially vulnerable if you live near the ocean and breathe salty air—or if you shave the kitchen with people who have tiny, eager fingers and pour liquids into the nooks and crannies of your fridge!
 So, if you see a splash or spill, don’t put it off till later—grab a mop or an absorbent paper towel and get to work.
 Your sparkling stainless-steel-enhanced kitchen will be grateful.

-To preserve that gleaming sheen throughout your kitchen, wipe away smudges and fingerprints on a regular basis using warm water and a light soap or dish detergent.
+To preserve that gleaming sheen throughout your kitchen, wipe away smudges and fingerprints on a regular basis needing warm water and a light soap or dish detergent.
 Then, give these stainless steel surfaces a brief washing with a moistened towel saturated with new water, and don’t forget to dry!
 With another clean towel, remove any lingering water or leftover droplets, and you can eradicate moisture before it starts the troublesome cycle all over again.